objectbox/objectbox-generator/README.md

 * **index** - creates a database index.
 This can improve performance when querying for that property.
 You can specify an index type as the annotation value:
   * not specified - automatically choose the index type based on the property type (`hash` for string, `value` for others).
   * `value` - uses property values to build the index.
 For string, this may require more storage than a hash-based index.
   * `hash` - uses a 32-bit hash of property value to build the index.
 Occasional collisions may occur which should not have any performance impact in practice (with normal value distribution).
-Usually a better choice than `hash64`, as it requires less storage.
+Usually, a better choice than `hash64`, as it requires less storage.
-  * `hash64` - uses long hash of property values to build the index.
+  * `hash64` - uses a long hash of property values to build the index.
 Requires more storage than `hash` and thus should not be the first choice in most cases.
 * **link** - declares the field as a relation ID, linking to another Entity which must be specified as a value of this annotation.
 * **name** - specifies the name to use in the database if it's desired to be different than what the FlatBuffer schema "field" is called.
 * **transient** - this property is skipped, no code is generated for it.
 Useful if you have custom FlatBuffer handling but still want to generate ObjectBox binding code for the entity.
 * **uid** - used to explicitly specify UID used with this property; used when renaming properties.
-See [Go documentation on schema changes](https://golang.objectbox.io/schema-changes) which applies here as well.
+See [Go documentation on schema changes](https://golang.objectbox.io/schema-changes) which apply here as well.
 * **unique** - set to enforce that values are unique before an entity is inserted/updated.
 A `put` operation will abort and return an error if the unique constraint is violated.

 # License